peteroupc/peteroupc.github.io/randomnotes.md

 one of the following two algorithms can be used (see the [**_Stack Overflow_ question**](https://stackoverflow.com/questions/62806441/can-i-achieve-weighted-randomness-with-a-function-that-returns-weighted-booleans) by Daniel Kaplan).
 Since in this case we can treat `UnfairCoin(q)` (for any fixed value of `q` in (0, 1)) as a coin with _unknown_ bias (allowing us to use the method in "[**Weighted Choice with Biased Coins**](#Weighted_Choice_with_Biased_Coins)), these algorithms given below are not very useful in practice.

 1. The first uses iteration and is as follows: `cumu = 1.0; for i in 0...size(probs): if UnfairCoin(probs[i]/cumu): return i; else: cumu = cumu - probs[i]`.
 This algorithm runs on average in linear time (or in constant time if the weights are sorted in descending order).
 This algorithm ought to be implemented using rational-valued weights and rational arithmetic, since the algorithm will be error-bounded in that case.
+For a proof of its correctness, see [**Darts, Dice, and Coins**](https://www.keithschwarz.com/darts-dice-coins/)" by Keith Schwarz.
 2. The second uses rejection sampling and relies on generating a random integer using fair coins: `while true; y=RNDINT(size(probs)-1); if UnfairCoin(probs[y]): return y; else continue; end`, where `UnfairCoin(0.5)` serves as the RNG for `RNDINT`.
 This algorithm is error-bounded when all the probabilities in `probs` can be simulated exactly by `UnfairCoin`.

 <a id=License></a>